Data Governance Analyst

 This position requires working from the office with an option to qualify for a hybrid work arrangement (in accordance with GOA policy).

-What the GoA have to offer to prospective employees.
+Links and information on what the GoA has to offer to prospective employees:

 - Working for the Alberta Public Service - https://www.alberta.ca/advantages-working-for-alberta-public-service.aspx.